 Arrival in Barcelona for the Spanish Grand Prix…

-Most fans from outside of Spain arrive by plane at the El Prat airport – about 15km from the city centre – though budget carriers like Ryanair and Easyjet often use Girona-Costa Brava or Reus airports which are about 100km to the north and south respectively.
+Most fans from outside of Spain arrive by plane at Barcelona El Prat airport (BCN) – about 15km from the city centre – though budget carriers like Ryanair and Easyjet often use Girona (GRO) or Reus (REU) airports which are about 100km to the north and south respectively.

 Coming to Barcelona by train is a good option for fans travelling from within Spain and Portugal, the south of France and Northern Italy.
 Even visitors from Northern Europe may consider the high-speed TGV trains from Paris as a more leisurely alternative to flying and enjoying the convenience of city centre to city centre travel.

 Barcelona’s metro runs from early morning until midnight and all night long on Saturdays.
 It’s a reasonably priced and simple way of getting around the city.

 Hola Barcelona Travel Cards are aimed at visitors and allow unlimited travel on the network including to and from the airport.
 These are available for 2, 3, 4 and 5 days.

 If you’re just in town for the Grand Prix though and not hopping around various tourist spots it might work out cheaper to pick up the Targeta T-10.
 This gives you 10 rides anywhere in zone 1 for €10.20, or zones 1 and 2 for €20.10.
 Montmello is in zone 2 so you’ll need the two zone version if you plan to go to the track by train.

 Barcelona’s yellow and black taxis are not going to be much use for trips around the largely pedestrianized city centre but for suburban jaunts they make a nice alternative to the metro.
 They run on a meter and are affordable at about €10 for a 15 minute journey.

 The narrow winding streets of Barcelona’s old town are best tackled on foot.